Accused (1936 film)

 Accused is a 1936 British mystery film directed by Thornton Freeland and starring Douglas Fairbanks, Jr., Dolores del Río and Florence Desmond.
 It was made at Isleworth Studios by the independent Criterion Films, which Fairbanks was a co-owner of.
 The film's sets were designed by Edward Carrick.

-Premise
+Plot

 Two dance partners become embroiled in a murder mystery when one of the dancers is accused of murder.